Too Much Body Fat in Adults (Obesity): What to Know

 -

-Take vitamins and supplements only as told by your health care provider.
+Take vitamins and supplements as told.

 -